 Do you know the Eugene, Cascades & Coast region is in quite a few movies?
 Our small historic towns, lush valley, sweeping coastline and beautiful mountains have drawn film crews from across the country for decades.
-Discover places you know or have visited in Hollywood blockbusters, independent movies and popular TV shows.
-Here are some of our favorite Lane County movies to watch — and what better time then now to do so?
-Order a pizza, watch the movies and see if you can spot the filming locations.
+Discover places you know, or have visited, in Hollywood blockbusters, independent movies and popular TV shows.
+Here are some of our favorite movies filmed here to watch — just order a pizza, snuggle in and see if you can spot the filming locations.

 Eugene, Dexter, Cottage Grove